gaskinwang/Plotting/README.md

 >   system surrounded by a heatmap.
 #
 For D.  With the given **XY coordinate values for a scatterplot**, plot a collection
-    of points using a Cartesian coordinate with an additional variable being displayed—the points are color-coded by local density on the vertical axis for a set of data, like a heatmap.
+    of dots using a Cartesian coordinate with an additional variable being displayed—the dots are color-coded by local density on the vertical axis for a set of data, like a heatmap.

 >   Run *MainFun2.m* which calls functions *plot_mean_sem.m* and *plot_star.m*,